-In developing countries, essential biomedical equipment often goes unrepaired resulting in lack of treatment, misdiagnosis, even death.
+In developing countries, essential biomedical equipment often goes unrepaired resulting in a lack of treatment, misdiagnosis, and even death.
 Without skilled technicians and the proper test and repair tools, this condition remains a major obstacle to providing quality healthcare and saving lives.

-MediSend Biomedical has developed six additional test and repair kits, each designed to support basic and advanced biomedical specialties in the hospital environment.
-The new kits will be available for distribution in early 2010, to coincide with the opening of MediSend’s professional level Advanced Training Programs.
+Medisend Biomedical has developed six additional test and repair kits, each designed to support basic and advanced biomedical specialties in the hospital environment.
+The new kits will be available for distribution in early 2010, to coincide with the opening of Medisend’s professional level Advanced Training Programs.

 In addition to the ExxonMobil technician and kit sponsorships, MediSend has also trained technicians and provided kits to the JFK and Zoe-Geh Hospitals in Liberia, the Biamba Marie (Dikembe) Mutombo Hospital in the Democratic Republic of Congo and St. Stevens Hospital in India.